-The ground plane does not have to be circular however, but the area should be approx the same size.
+The ground plane does not have to be circular but should extend at least 75mm (3") in all directions.
 Fibreglass aircraft can mount the ground plane on the inside of the aircraft.

 Although carbon fibre is a good reflector of RF, it is not a suitable material for a ground plane.
-A metal ground plane is ideal.
+A metal ground plane is required.